-REPORTING CODE FOR DOMESTIC VIOLENCE / CHILD ABUSE
+REPORTING CODE FOR DOMESTIC VIOLENCE /CHILD ABUSE

-We refer to our specific Dutch Reporting code for domestic violence and child abuse folder on SharePoint, Reporting code Veilig Thuis.
+We refer to our specific Dutch Reporting code for domestic violence and child abuse folder on SharePoint, Protocol Domestic Violence and Child Abuse Reporting Code 2023-2024-2025.docx

 In this document we provide information on what we mean by child abuse, how to deal with signals as a teacher according to the Dutch law of child protection, contact details.
 Additionally, it contains information about responsibilities, report and reflect; active listening and parenting without violence.